-The popularity of smartphones, has resulted in many individuals and companies approaching me with ideas for mobile development.
-Some people aren’t from the mobile ecosystem or even from a software development background.
-These people ask how they can go about developing a mobile idea.
+When I was a full time mobile developer, many individuals and companies approached me with ideas for mobile development.
+Some people weren’t from the mobile ecosystem or even from a software development background.
+These people asked how to go about developing a mobile idea.

 - Entrepreneurs and business owners considering mobile development